swayamyadav05/GroceryCredit/linkedin-post.md

-# LinkedIn Post: GroceryCredit - A Full-Stack Journey from MongoDB to PostgreSQL
+# LinkedIn Post: Udhaaro - A Full-Stack Journey from MongoDB to PostgreSQL

-🚀 **Just deployed my latest full-stack project: GroceryCredit!**
+🚀 **Just deployed my latest full-stack project: Udhaaro!**

 **The Story:**
 My mom was manually tracking grocery credits in a notebook, so I built her a modern web app.
 What started as a simple request turned into a comprehensive full-stack application with some interesting technical challenges along the way.